JigglyTheDuck/docs/whitepaper.md

 ## DAO - Straight in the Contract

 Jiggly is not perfect.
 It is ready to evolve exactly how the community wants it to evolve.
 That is why it has a very straightforward voting system that allows token holders to change almost any characteristic of the system.
-Any change requires ~6% support of the total supply.

 ### Proposals for Platform Evolution